n8n

 Sure, you're not writing Python scripts.
 But you ARE becoming a part-time data engineer who needs to understand:

-• Vector database architecture
+• Vector database architecture and provider selection

-• Embedding model selection criteria
+• Embedding model selection criteria and trade-offs

-• Text chunking strategies
+• Text chunking strategies and optimal parameters

-• Semantic search optimization
+• Semantic search optimization and retrieval tuning

-• Agent tool configuration
+• Agent tool configuration and prompt design

 Their own documentation literally says: "This again depends a lot on your data" when explaining chunk sizes.
 Translation: "Good luck, figure it out yourself."

+RAG is powerful and should be accessible to people who aren't ML engineers.
 At Needle, we built RAG the way it should work: with Needle Collections, a fully-managed RAG service that handles all the complexity automatically.

 • Document indexing - Upload files, paste URLs, or connect entire websites